grafana/metrictank/docs/config.md

 proftrigger-path = /tmp
 # minimum time between triggered profiles
 proftrigger-min-diff = 1h
-# if this many bytes allocated, trigger a heap profile
+# if process consumes this many bytes (see bytes_sys in dashboard), trigger a heap profile for developer diagnosis
+# set it higher than your typical memory usage, but lower than how much RAM the process can take before its get killed
 proftrigger-heap-thresh = 25000000000
 # only log incoming requests if their timerange is at least this duration.
 Use 0 to disable
 log-min-dur = 5min